dougbtv/dougbtv.github.io/_posts/2017-01-04-stackanetes-on-openshift.markdown

 KPM is described as "a tool to deploy and manage application stacks on Kubernetes".
 I like to think of it as "k8s package manager", and while never exactly branded that way, that makes sense to me.
 In my own words -- it's a way to take the definition YAML files you'd use to build k8s resources and parameterize them, and then store them in a registry so that you can access them later.
 In a word: brilliant.

 Something I did in the process of creating openshift-stackanetes was to create an [Ansible-Galaxy role for KPM on Centos](https://galaxy.ansible.com/dougbtv/kpm-install/) to get a contemporary revision of kpm client running on CentOS, it's included in the openshift-stackanetes ansible project as a requirement.

+Another really great component of s9s is that they've gone ahead and implemented [Traefik](https://github.com/containous/traefik) -- which is a fairly amazing "modern reverse proxy" (Traefik's words).
+This doles out the HTTP requests to the proper services.

 Let's give a quick sweeping overview of the roles as ran by the openshift-stackanetes playbooks: